-What is exciting about this general idea, is that it provides us with an intuitive way to map capability endowments to network structures.
-For instance, the core periphery-structure of the product space suggest that the capabilities associated with exporting products are correlated among economies, with high complexity economies like that of Singapore, Japan, or the United States, having high-values across a wide set of capabilities.
+What is exciting about this general idea is that it provides us with an intuitive way to read capability levels from network structures.
+For instance, the core periphery-structure of the product space tells us that the capabilities associated with exporting products are correlated among economies, with high complexity economies like that of Singapore, Japan, or the United States, having developed a wide set of capabilities.
 The ring structure of the research space tells a different story.
 It is a story of specialization in a world of fine grained capabilities.
-Similarly, we can use this intuition to think about dumbbell structures, which can be modeled by assuming capability endowments made of slightly overlapping blocks.\\
+Similarly, we can use this intuition to think about dumbbell structures, which can be modeled by assuming capability levels made of slightly overlapping blocks.\\